By Jason Peck on January 10, 2019

 Those are just two simple examples of data collection within a small business.

 Not following best practices for data collection can have serious consequences.
-Small business should focus on data collection as much, if not more, than bigger businesses.
+Small businesses should focus on data collection as much, if not more, than bigger businesses.
 A big business might be ok with losing a few invoices a month and can get by losing $10,000 in potential revenue.
 But Can you afford to?

 Here are a few best practices for small businesses and data collection.

 Whether you’re just getting started with your data collection efforts or refocusing them, it’s important to have a process in place.
-This process should be repeatable and scale-able, so that as you grow, you’re not having to reinvent the wheel each month.
+This process should be repeatable and scale-able so that as you grow, you’re not having to reinvent the wheel each month.

 You are probably collecting various types of information from your customers, partners and employees, in addition to the data you track about your own business.
 Make sure you’re storing this securely.
 At GoCanvas, we help our clients store their data securely in the cloud, so there’s no need to worry about file cabinets or physical storage space.